akka/akka/akka-docs/java/typed-actors.rst

 Before we create our first Typed Actor we should first go through the tools that we have at our disposal, it's located in ``akka.actor.TypedActor``.

-.. includecode:: code/akka/docs/actor/TypedActorDocSpec.scala
+.. includecode:: code/akka/docs/actor/TypedActorDocTestBase.java
    :include: typed-actor-extension-tools

 .. warning::

-    Same as not exposing ``this`` of an Akka Actor, it's important not to expose ``this`` of a Typed Actor, instead you should pass the external proxy reference, which is obtained from within your Typed Actor as ``TypedActor.self``, this is your external identity, as the ``ActorRef`` is the external identity of an Akka Actor.
+    Same as not exposing ``this`` of an Akka Actor, it's important not to expose ``this`` of a Typed Actor, instead you should pass the external proxy reference, which is obtained from within your Typed Actor as ``TypedActor.self()``, this is your external identity, as the ``ActorRef`` is the external identity of an Akka Actor.

 Creating Typed Actors